, , ,

 How much are business rates?

-It’s possible to estimate your business rates by multiplying your property’s rateable value by the relevant number – there’s more on this at the bottom of the article.
+It’s possible to estimate your business rates by multiplying your property’s rateable value by the relevant number (minus any business rate relief you’re eligible for).

 Using the VOA business rates checker